mannyray/jekyll-image-load-buffer/README.md

 From checking the internet and various search-engine-optimization type sites it seems that `0.2mb`-`0.5mb` is an ideal size for a website image.
 Thus I decided to test my buffer feature with `0.7s` for my ideal future website where all my pictures are optimized to that range to reduce size while maintaining visual quality.
 Maybe `0.7s` is so fast that we don't need a buffer..let's test visually!

+> [!NOTE]
+> To reduce the size of your images on your website to the more ideal `0.2mb`-`0.5mb` range, I have implemented a perfect solution for this as seen in https://github.com/mannyray/image-optimize.

 To add lag to an image loading locally, I wrote another created-and-perfected-in-minutes-by-chatgpt python scripts (see `test_backend/app.py`) that hosts a simple backend:

 ```python